peter88213/nvhelp-en/source/introduction.rst

 of specialized writing software.

-As a special feature, you can use *novelibre* in combination with special timeline software such as the free
+As a special feature, you can use *novelibre* in combination with dedicated timeline software such as the free
 `Timeline <http://thetimelineproj.sourceforge.net/>`__
 which opens up completely new possibilities for planning of the narrative plot.